 Tazo Hot Teas

 Navigating the Starbucks menu can be hard enough, but as a barista there, I know that there's plenty of information NOT on the menu that can totally change a customer's experience.
-In an attempt to educate people who are interested in learning more, I started writing a series of guides.
-To start with the first part, click here.
-To read my previous installment, which was about cappuccinos, click here.
+In an attempt to educate people who are interested in learning more, I started writing a series of guides about things like the terms used there and cappuccinos.

 Not long after I first began working for the company, Starbucks launched a whole new line of hot teas called 'full leaf teas.'
 I've always been a tea lover and while I was put off by the change at first because a few of the varieties were discontinued, I quickly got on board with the change.
 The full leaf teas have an amazing depth of flavor because they are satchels that contain the whole ingredients that flavor the tea.
 It is a convenient way to get the full flavor you would get from using a diffuser with loose leaf teas - these function just like regular tea bags, but the ingredients are very high quality.